 The remaining members of the Rajya Sabha are to be elected by the elected members of the Vidhan Sabhas of the States in accordance with the system of proportional representation by means of a single transferable vote.

-For election to the Rajya Sabha, the age is kept at 30 years.
+- For the election to the Rajya Sabha, the age is kept at 30 years.
 Some other qualifications may also be prescribed by law.

-Disqualifications from membership: If a person holds an office of profit, is of an unsound mind, is an undischarged insolvent, voluntarily acquires the citizenship of another country, is disqualified under any law made by the Parliament, he is ineligible to be elected as a Member of Parliament and can be disqualified to continue as a Member, if he is already one.
+- If a person holds an office of profit, is of an unsound mind, is an undischarged insolvent, voluntarily acquires the citizenship of another country, is disqualified under any law made by the Parliament, he is ineligible to be elected as a Member of Parliament and can be disqualified to continue as a Member if he is already one.

 Duration of the House

-Lok Sabha: The duration of the Lok Sabha is five years from the date of first meeting.
-But if an emergency is in force, its duration can be extended by one year at a time and a maximum of six months there after (Art.
+Lok Sabha: The duration of the Lok Sabha is five years from the date of the first meeting.
+But if an emergency is in force, its duration can be extended by one year at a time and a maximum of six months thereafter (Art.
 83).

 Lok Sabha: Lok Sabha elects its own presiding officers called the Speaker and the Deputy Speaker.
 Both are elected for the term of the Lok Sabha.